 Two nights ago, I sat in my cute little office/parlor, working on my homework assignment for class (this week it’s Monteverdi…trust me, you don’t want to know).
 Well, I lost my big pencil eraser.
 Couldn’t find it anywhere, although I had just used it.
 How’m I gonna write music without an eraser?

 Well that just made me mad.
-I stormed outside to the porch swing, where the Thriller was having a cigarette, enjoying the cool of the evening.
+I stormed outside to the porch swing, where the Thriller was reading and enjoying the cool of the evening.
 I shattered his reverie by ranting to him that my office is in such disarray, I can’t find anything — even that which I had used only minutes ago.

 “Why can’t I be like you,” I whined.
 “There’s so much crap in my office, and your office is so neat.
 You know where everything is.
 I can’t even find an eraser I had two minutes ago.”